-In 2019, no Stock Appreciation rights were granted to individuals who were also NEOs of the Trust.
+No Stock Appreciation rights have been granted to individuals who were also NEOs of the Trust in the past three financial years.

-In 2018, 15,000 of which were granted to individuals who were also NEOs of the Trust (2017 - 5,000).
+In 2018, 15,000 Stock Appreciation Rights were granted to individuals who were also NEOs of the Trust.